Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting

 Secondly, it is important to note that, even with an infinite amount of data, the exact structure of the hypergraph might not be identifiable.
 To illustrate this point, let's consider a problem where we have $N$ samples from a computational graph with variables $x$ and $y$.
 The task is to determine the direction of functional dependency between $x$ and $y$.
 Does it go from $x$ to $y$ (represented as {\scalebox{0.4}{ } ), or from $y$ to $x$ (represented as {\scalebox{0.4}{ })?

-If we refer to Figure~\ref{figambiguity}.(a), we can make a decision because $y$ can only be expressed as a function of $x$.
-In contrast, if we examine Figure~\ref{figambiguity}.(b), the decision is also straightforward because $x$ can solely be written as a function of $y$.
-However, if the data mirrors the scenario in Figure~\ref{figambiguity}.(c), it becomes challenging to decide as we can write both $y$ as a function of $x$ and $x$ as a function of $y$.
+If we refer to Fig.~\ref{figambiguity}.(a), we can make a decision because $y$ can only be expressed as a function of $x$.
+In contrast, if we examine Fig.~\ref{figambiguity}.(b), the decision is also straightforward because $x$ can solely be written as a function of $y$.
+However, if the data mirrors the scenario in Fig.~\ref{figambiguity}.(c), it becomes challenging to decide as we can write both $y$ as a function of $x$ and $x$ as a function of $y$.
 Further complicating matters is the possibility of implicit dependencies between variables.
-As illustrated in Figure~\ref{figambiguity}.(d), there might be instances where neither $y$ can be derived as a function of $x$, nor $x$ can be represented as a function of $y$.
+As illustrated in Fig.~\ref{figambiguity}.(d), there might be instances where neither $y$ can be derived as a function of $x$, nor $x$ can be represented as a function of $y$.